Audio Narration by Dr. Barker:

 At MammoCare, Dr. Barker is equipped with the Hologic® Genius™ system.
 Watch this short video to learn why this system is so good.

+We believe women 40 and older should start having screening mammograms.
+If you consider that 1 in 8 women in the United States develops breast cancer at some time in her life, you begin to see the importance of a mammogram, which can often detect cancer years before you show any noticeable signs of the disease.
 An annual mammography screening is one of the most cost-effective interventions for women over 40 years of age.
-If you consider that 1 in 8 women in the United States develops breast cancer at some time in her life, you begin to see the importance of a mammogram, which can often detect cancer years before you show any noticeable signs of the disease.
+Quite simply: SCREENING MAMMOGRAPHY SAVES LIVES!

 There’s no single right answer to this question; it depends upon your unique situation.
 Although different organizations have proposed different and conflicting guidelines, Dr. Barker advocates that women 40 and older, of average risk, be screened with 3D mammography yearly.

-Dr. Barker accepts most insurance plans, including Medicare, Medicaid, Breast and Cervical Cancer Screening Program of West Virginia, and Every Woman’s Life of Virginia.
+Dr. Barker accepts most insurance plans, including: Medicare, Medicaid, Breast and Cervical Cancer Screening Program of West Virginia, and Every Woman’s Life of Virginia.
 Affordable payment plans are also available to women who otherwise may not be covered.